saiftynet/ASCIILOSCOPE/README.md

 * `internals` are specific to the plot where the user may store the interbnal variables for the trace functions
 * `symbol` is the sympbol used forthe plot
 * `source` is the function that retrieves the next data point.
 For illustration examples of sin and cos traces are supplied.
 May be more reasonable to put in example triangle, sawtooth, squarewave. a future trace will be the internal "trigger".
+The main purpose of this function is to capture external data for plotting.